awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

-# Required CMK Key Policy for Use with Encrypted Volumes<a name="key-policy-requirements-EBS-encryption"></a>
+# Required CMK key policy for use with encrypted volumes<a name="key-policy-requirements-EBS-encryption"></a>

 When creating an encrypted Amazon EBS snapshot or a launch template that specifies encrypted volumes, or enabling encryption by default, you can choose one of the following AWS Key Management Service customer master keys \(CMK\) to encrypt your data:
 + [AWS managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) — An encryption key in your account that Amazon EBS creates, owns, and manages\.
 This is the default encryption key for a new account\.
 The AWS managed CMK is used for encryption unless you specify a customer managed CMK\.
 + [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) — A custom encryption key that you create, own, and manage\.
-For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

   Note: Amazon EBS does not support asymmetric CMKs\.